vyassuresh/clapshot/README.md

 See [sequence diagram](doc/generated/open-frontpage-process.svg) for details on how these interact when a user opens the main page.

-## Organizer Plugin System (New in 0.6.0):
+## Organizer Plugin System
-Clapshot now includes an extensible [Organizer Plugin system](doc/organizer-plugins.md).
-Organizer can implement custom UIs, virtual folders, enforce access control based on your business logic, and integrate with existing systems (LDAP, project management databases, etc).

-Organizers use gRPC to communicate with the Clapshot Server, and can be implemented in any language.
+Clapshot includes an extensible [Organizer Plugin system](doc/organizer-plugins.md) that enables custom workflows and integrations.
+Organizers use gRPC communication and can be implemented in any language.

-The provided default/example organizer, called “[basic_folders](organizer/basic_folders/README.md)” (in *Python*), implements:
+The included "[basic_folders](organizer/basic_folders/README.md)" organizer (Python) provides:
- - personal hierarchical folders for organizing media files
+- **Hierarchical Folders**: Personal folder structures for organizing media files
-  - implicit sharing of individual videos by sharing their ID / URL
- - read-only folder sharing via secure URLs (for sharing multiple videos more easily)
- - administrative tools for managing users and their folder contents

-### Work In Progress

-The [Organizer API](protobuf/proto/organizer.proto) is still evolving, so you are invited to **provide feedback** and discuss future development.
-However, please **do not expect backward compatibility** for now.
+- **Folder Sharing**: Secure token-based sharing of folder contents (requires authentication)
+- **Admin Interface**: User management with batch operations and ownership transfer
+- **Access Control**: Permission boundaries and cross-user navigation for administrators

+Custom organizers can integrate with existing systems (LDAP, project management databases, etc.) through custom development.

 ## Development Setup